openhive-network/hivemind/README.md

 Here is an example command that will initialize the DB schema and start the syncing process:

 ```
-docker run -d --name hivemind --env DATABASE_URL=postgresql://user:pass@hostname:5432/databasename --env STEEMD_URL='{"default":"https://yoursteemnode"}' --env SYNC_SERVICE=1 -p 8080:8080 steemit/hivemind:latest
+docker run -d --name hivemind --env DATABASE_URL=postgresql://user:pass@hostname:5432/databasename --env STEEMD_URL='{"default":"https://yourhivenode"}' --env SYNC_SERVICE=1 -p 8080:8080 hive/hivemind:latest
 ```

-Be sure to set `DATABASE_URL` to point to your postgres database and `STEEMD_URL` to point to your steemd node to sync from.
+Be sure to set `DATABASE_URL` to point to your postgres database and `STEEMD_URL` to point to your hived node to sync from.

 Once the database is synced, Hivemind will be available for serving requests.